neopilou/hassio-addons/FTP-Sync/README.md

 Back up your Hass.io snapshots to FTP Server.

 ### About
 This add-on allows you to upload your Hass.io snapshots to your FTP Server, keeping your snapshots safe and available in case of hardware failure.
-Uploads are triggered via a service call, making it easy to automate periodic backups or trigger uploads to Dropbox via script as you would with any other Home Assistant service.
+Uploads are triggered via a service call, making it easy to automate periodic backups or trigger uploads to FTP server via script as you would with any other Home Assistant service.

 ### Installation
 1. Add the add-ons repository to your Hass.io instance: `https://github.com/neopilou/hassio-addons`